Date of Publishing: February 4, 2020

 Oregon restaurateurs are under no legal obligation to provide employees with vacation time.

-However, employers may still have a vacation policy.
-However, unless it is explicitly stated in the policy that accrued vacation time does not need to be paid out when an employee parts ways with the business, your restaurant will have to pay employees for accrued, unused vacation time.
+Employers may still have a vacation policy.
+However, unless you explicitly state in the policy that accrued vacation time does not need to be paid out when an employee parts ways with the business, your restaurant will have to pay employees for accrued, unused vacation time.

-All that said, vacation time and time off is crucial for employees to feel respected and well-rested at their jobs, so paid vacation should certainly be offered if your restaurant can afford it.
+Vacation time and time off is crucial for employees to feel respected and well-rested at their jobs, so you should offer paid time off if your restaurant can afford it.

 Sick Time

 Unlike vacation days, Oregon does require employers to provide sick leave for employees.
-However, the number of employees working at your restaurant determines if that sick time must be paid or unpaid.
+The number of employees working at your restaurant determines if that sick time must be paid or unpaid.

 For restaurants with 10 or more employees, sick leave must be paid.
-This also applies to restaurants in Portland with six or more employees.
+In Portland that number goes down to restaurants with six or more employees.

 Restaurants with less than 10 employees in Oregon (or less than six in Portland) must offer sick time, but that time does not need to be paid.

-Regardless of the number of employees, restaurants must provide up to 40 hours of sick leave.
+Regardless of the number of employees, restaurants must provide up to 40 hours of sick leave for employees who have worked for you for at least 90 days.

 Holiday Time Off and Pay

-Because restaurants are private businesses, they are not required in the state of Oregon to close the business or provide employees with time-and-a-half pay on holidays (unless the hours worked on the holiday contributes to an excess of 40 for the week).
+Because restaurants are private businesses, they are not required in the state of Oregon to close the business or provide employees with time-and-a-half pay on holidays (unless the holiday shift puts them over 40 hours for the week).

-However, like vacation time, you should make every effort to accommodate employee time off requests during the holidays so your staff knows they are respected.
-Be sure to source any time off requests well in advance of the holiday to avoid any no shows on the holiday.
+However, like vacation time, you should make an effort to accommodate time off requests during the holidays so your staff feel appreciated and respected.
+Be sure to manage any time off requests well in advance of the holiday to avoid any no shows.

 Jury Duty Time Off and Pay

 Employers are not required to pay employees for responding to their summons or serving on a jury.
-However, employers are not allowed to take any retaliatory action (or threaten to do so) when an employee is summoned.
+However, employers cannot take any retaliatory action (or threaten to do so) when an employee is summoned.

 Time Off for Voting

-Oregon restaurateurs are not required to provide either paid or unpaid time off for their employees to vote in elections, but since many or all of your employees may choose to exercise their right to vote, consider allowing them time off periods during slower times of the day, or sending notice a few weeks in advance reminding employees to take time before or after their shifts to fill out a ballot.
+Oregon restaurateurs are not required to provide time off for their employees to vote in elections.
+Many of your employees will likely choose to exercise their right to vote, so consider allowing them time off during slower times of the day.
+You can also send a notice a few weeks in advance to remind employees to take time before or after their shifts to fill out a ballot.

 Also, remind employees that they can vote by mail in Oregon, which would eliminate the need to make special arrangements.